 Dynamite® Crape Myrtle

-Attractive ornamental shrub or small tree with smooth, peeling bark.
-Showy, ruffled, fire-red flowers followed by vibrant orange-red fall foliage.
-Excellent specimen or plant in groups for an explosion of color in the landscape and year-round interest.
+An attractive ornamental shrub or small tree with smooth, peeling bark.
+Showy, ruffled, fiery red summer flowers are followed by vibrant orange-red fall foliage.
+An excellent choice as a specimen plant, or en masse for an explosion of color in the landscape and year-round interest.
 Deciduous.

 - History & LoreHistory:Dynamite® crape myrtle is a product of Carl Whitcom's breeding program, which rather than hybridizing L. indica and L. fauriei, instead focused on evaluating seedlings from an outstanding red cultivar of L. indica, Selections were chosen for mildew resistance, cold hardiness and drought tolerance, and resulted in outstanding new introductions with more vivid colors, longer bloom and in some cases, dark-hued foliage.
 Two of the most popular are Dynamite® (L. indica 'Whit II'), with bright, true red flowers; and Red Rocket ® (L. indica 'Whit IV'), with extra-large, cherry red trusses.Lore:It has been noted that prolonged periods of overcast weather can cause red-flowered crape myrtle flowers to fade to white.